MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-daemon-dotnet-call-api-build-app.md

 ---
-title: "Tutorial: Call a protected web API from your .NET daemon application"
+title: "Tutorial: Call a protected web API from your .NET daemon app"
 description: Learn about how to call a protected web API from your .NET client daemon app.

 author: SHERMANOUKO